Zoom on the Briggs & Stratton 30710

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton 30710 compare to generators of similar power (between 6000 and 7000 W).

-- As its weight is 196 pounds, the Briggs & Stratton 30710 falls in the expected weight range of the devices in the 6000-7000 rated wattage category.
-If weight is your top priority, one of the champions in this power category is the Lifan LF7250, weighing just 140 pounds.
+- Having a dry weight of 196 lbs, the Briggs & Stratton 30710 belongs in the expected weight range for generators which produce 6000 to 7000 rated watts.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Lifan LF7250, with a dry weight of just 140 pounds.

-- Autonomy-wise, with 10.5 hours on a full tank at a 50% load, the 30710 is on the low end when compared to other generators of a similar power output.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Pulsar PG7500B, boasting with 13 hours.
+- As for its autonomy, the 30710, with an autonomy of around 10.5 hours at a 50% load, is placed on the low end among the generators of its kind.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Generac XC6500, boasting with around 14 hours.

 The bottom line